-- We continue to provide online Continuous Professional Development courses for primary and secondary schools teachers and we strongly encourage you to sign up.
+We continue to provide online professional development courses for primary and secondary schools teachers and strongly encourage you to sign up.

 - You can listen to our podcasts and hear experts, teachers and educators discussing their approaches to key teaching issues.

 - For A Level teachers and their students log on to the Isaac Computer Science platform for easy to use resources and activities on a range of topics.

 - And you can join the conversation with the Community of Practice hosted by Computing at School at virtual Community Meetings, through the CAS Forum and via Facebook too.

 We have created a new programme to help students of all ages to continue their computing studies while at home.
 Teachers and parents will be able to schedule the activities as part of the school day.